Optware/Optware-ng/trunk/sources/ctcs/readme.txt

             other torrents want bandwidth.
 Use to low-prioritize a torrent, or to limit the amount of bandwidth this torrent is allowed to consume at the expense of other torrents.
+          + SR: The maximum upload limit will be adjusted based on the torrent's seed ratio ("-E" option, shown), current share ratio, and current download rate.
+It will not be increased above the Maxium or decreased below the Minimum, if specified.
+This option does not apply when seeding, and has no effect if the seed ratio is unset (zero).
+Use to avoid giving away too much upload bandwidth when you have other torrents running that could use it more fairly.
      * "Shared" indicates whether the torrent's bandwidth is counted against the shared pool represented by the global limit on the main CTCS page.
 CTCS will dynamically manage the client's